GoodIntentionsAssistant/Docs/docs/overview/clients.md

 Clients act as middleware between the server and the service it will connect to.

+Without a client GI won't be able to function.

 Clients could include interfaces to Facebook, Line, Hipchat, Slack, IRC and any other type of chat interface.
-These clients must be written by a developer to make GI useful.
-We hope to provide packaged clients with GI after the first stable release.

-## CLI Test Client

-GI provides a CLI test client found in `clients/cli.js`.

-Load the server and then load the client.
-The client will identify with the server with the client token (stored in your config.js file) and the server will generate a session_token for all requests.
-You can then type in any command to test the app.
+For testing and developing it's recommended to download and install the GI CLI Client.
+See the Installation page for instructions.